bharatsonwane/team-orbit/backend/README.md

 ## 📄 License

-This project is part of the Lokvani application suite.
+This project is part of the TeamOrbit application suite.